top of page

 • Requirements are well defined

-• Custom logic is minimal
+• Minimal custom logic is used

 In this model, teams no longer need to think about how individual web scrapers are built or maintained.